adult study guide

 Key Ideas

-Millions of African Americans moved north and west.
+• Millions of Black Americans moved north and west.

 Guiding Questions